Bhuvanesh-F/Web-project/README.md

 ### Session Fingerprinting

 The `SecureSession` middleware computes `hash('sha256', $ip . '|' . $userAgent)` on each request and compares it to the stored fingerprint.
 This binds the session to a specific client context without storing any sensitive raw data.
-If the fingerprint changes — as it would when a stolen session cookie is used from a different network or browser — the session is immediately destroyed.
+If the fingerprint changes — as it would when a stolen session cookie is replayed from a different network or browser — the session is immediately destroyed.

 ### SanitizeInput Middleware — Defence in Depth

-While Eloquent's parameterised queries already prevent SQL injection and Blade's `{{ }}` escapes output, the `SanitizeInput` middleware adds a proactive layer by stripping tags and encoding entities on all inbound POST/PUT/PATCH data before it reaches the controller.
+While Eloquent's parameterised queries already prevent SQL injection and Blade's `{{ }}` escapes output, the `SanitizeInput` middleware adds a proactive layer by stripping tags and encoding entities on all inbound `POST`/`PUT`/`PATCH` data before it reaches the controller.
 Password fields are whitelisted to prevent bcrypt hash corruption.

 ### Paginated Audit Log API